Emilyann’s Biography & Press Kit

 I began to think about the characters in this world and thought, “What if I explore a character that never had a childhood because they are actually a creation?
 So as a writer I am forced into a very strange perspective of someone learning to understand themselves and others for the first time?”
 And of course, where better to explore all of this than in a labyrinth, a place that holds so much mystery and possibility?

 And writing the book was pretty exciting too!
-My husband was a truck driver at the time, and I had decided to go on the road with him.
-So The Labyrinth Wall was written during our time living in a semi-truck and traveling the country.
+The Labyrinth Wall was written during my brief time living in a semi-truck and traveling the country.
 It was an adventure!

 Is there a message in your novel that you want readers to grasp?